alexdreyesz/UCFMap-Guesser-Showcase/README.md

 node --version
 ```

 You should see: v20.14.0.
 If you don't have the correct version of node.
 GET IT!
-If you install packages you'll probably have to delete the node_modules directory and reinstall everything.
+If you install packages with the wrong node version you'll probably have to delete the node_modules directory and reinstall everything.

 ### Step 2: